Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 She told me all the time how much she loved being with me, and could tell every time I touched her.

-Our sexual chemistry was intense and palpable.
 I took massive pride in making my dream girl feel amazing.

 5. Impressing Her Parents and Friends